5.1. The Graduate School

 - Approve and monitor off-campus, online, and distance education;

-- Approve external credit recognition;
+- Approve external credit transfer;